greyblake/vim-preview/README.markdown

 The second thing you should verify is that you have installed all necessary ruby gems.
 Please see "Supported Formats" section to find out what gems you need.

+For reStructuredText(rst) format except `RbST` ruby gem you also need `rst2html`.
+To get `rst2html` util you probably should install `python-docutils` package.
+Otherwise PreviewRst vim command will show empty html file.

 ## Installation